picimako/just-kitting/README.md

 ![](https://img.shields.io/badge/since-IJ2021.3-blue) ![](https://img.shields.io/badge/until-IJ2022.2-blue)

 <!-- Plugin description -->
 A plugin for JetBrains IDE plugin developers to provide them with extra functionality during plugin development, besides the official DevKit plugin.
-Its aim is to make their experience with the IntelliJ platform and the plugin API even better.
 <!-- Plugin description end -->

+## Disclaimer

+The features in this plugin are based on the IntelliJ Platform SDK documentation, and personal experience, and what I personally found useful.
+There are many subtleties to using DevKit and the IntelliJ Platform, that are not covered here, and I don't know of.

+Please use your best judgement when using e.g. some of the code generation features, to make sure they actually suit your specific needs.

+## Contributions

+If you'd like to contribute, first please check whether the functionality you are implementing would be a better fit for the official DevKit plugin, and whether there is already a [JetBrains YouTrack ticket](https://youtrack.jetbrains.com/issues?q=Subsystem:%20%7BPlugin%20Development%20(DevKit)%7D) for that.
+This is to minimize the chance of clashing with the development of the DevKit plugin.

 ## Documentation